jump to content

 Traveling within Europe

-The European Health Insurance Card (E-111) will entitle you to the same fees as locals pay for healthcare within the EEA.
+The European Health Insurance Card (EHIC) entitles you to the same fees as locals pay for healthcare within the EEA.
 You can apply for it through Icelandic Health Insurance.

 If you are not insured